milkmansson/toit-mpu6050/README.md

     them to get full AHRS etc.  Whilst devices with magnetometers built-in already exist, this is still a cheap and functional method.
   - Self-Test/Self-Calibration features
+  - Free Fall - exists but not well tested yet.
+(Needs a more robust build than a solderless breadboard.)
+  - X/Y/Z Fine Gain Control.
 - DMP version [`mpu6050-dmp-ma612`](blob/development/src/mpu6050-dmp-ma612.toit) of the class:
   - **DMP:** 'Digital Motion Processor' and 'Motion Fusion' features.
 As the name implies, its being based on the MotionApps 6.12 sourced from